lancasales/lanca-sales-com/README.md

 $ bundle install
 $ middleman server
 ```

+## Updating the locations map
+Included in the top level directory of this project is a file called `locations_world_map.com` which can only be opened and edited using Adobe Illustrator.
+Make the edits you want and reupload the file here on Github, making a commit and pushing, to make sure the latest edits are accessible to the next person.

+Save a version of the file as filetype `.svg` and replace the existing version in `source/images/uploads`.
+Once you've committed and pushed that change, your edits will be live on the site.

+Email `vendelalinnea@mac.com` with questions.

 ### Setting up the CMS
 Follow the [Netlify CMS Quick Start Guide](https://www.netlifycms.org/docs/quick-start/#authentication) to set up authentication, and hosting.